Insurance and Billing

 - Information regarding the Affordable Care Act from Iowa State Human Resources

 All charges from Student Health will go onto the UBill an can be paid through the student portal Access Plus.
 Charges for services provided at Student Health can be billed to your health insurance carrier and pharmacy prescription insurance.
 If choosing to have services billed to insurance first, the remainder of your fee will go directly onto the UBill.

 However your student can come to Student Health and pay the owed amount directly to us.
 When that amount is paid he/she can request a receipt for your FLEX money (or use a FLEX debit card).
 Then the UBill will be credited for the amount that has been paid off, and therefor will zero out the following month.

 For questions about billing for services provided at Thielen Student Health Center, you may also call the Insurance & Billing Department directly at 515-294-7523.
 Also, feel free tostop by the Insurance and Billing desk during clinic hours.
 The desk is located near the reception counter at the health center.

-The student health fee ensures the availability of high quality and accessible health care to the ISU student community by helping support the overall costs of the health center.
+The student health fee ensures the availability of high quality and accessible health care to the Iowa State student community by helping support the overall costs of the health center.
 However, the health fee is not health insurance, nor does it provide free access to health care.